'Winter Dales Escape' Walking Weekend Settle, Ribblesdale

-Beat those Winter Blues with our 3-day walking break in Wensleydale in the beautiful Yorkshire Dales.
+Beat those Winter Blues with our 3-day walking break based at Settle in beautiful Ribblesdale in the southern Yorkshire Dales.

-Based at Askrigg in the Yorkshire Dales, spend three days with Mark Reid walking through the stunning Wensleydale countryside – blow away the cobwebs, refresh and revitalise your mind, body & soul!
+Spend three days with Mark Reid walking through stunning countryside and hills – blow away the cobwebs, refresh and revitalise your mind, body & soul!

 - 3 days of fantastic walks in the Yorkshire Dales

 - Walks planned for you and guided by Mark Reid, so you don’t have to worry about route finding!